Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists:

 Location.
 34° 37.528′ N, 83° 29.488′ W. Marker is near Clarkesville, Georgia, in Habersham County.
-Marker is on Hollywood Highway (Old U.S. 441) 0.1 miles north of New Liberty Road, on the left when traveling north.
+It is on Hollywood Highway (Old U.S. 441) 0.1 miles north of New Liberty Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Clarkesville GA 30523, United States of America.
 Touch for directions.

 Also see . . .
 Joseph Habersham - Wikipedia.
 (Submitted on June 25, 2011, by David Seibert of Sandy Springs, Georgia.)

-Photographed By David Seibert, June 18, 2011
+Photographed by David Seibert, June 18, 2011

 3. Summer Home of Joseph Habersham Marker